ru4reel/WebSockets/README.md

 ## 3. Compile WebSock8A.ino

 1.	cd ~/arduino-1.6.8/hardware/esp8266com/esp8266/libraries/
 2	$ git clone install https://github.com/ru4reel/WebSockets.git
 3. Start the arduino ide and select "Examples --> ANewWebSocks --> WebSock8A
 4. Select your tty port and your board.
 5. Make sure you select the correct memory size for your board.
 6. The ESP8266-01 is 512K, the ESP8266-12 is 1M
 	Best wishes.

-## End of Document
+### End of README.md